atgu/ukbb_pan_ancestry/website/docs/background.md

 ## Do these results imply that genetics are responsible for the phenotypic differences between ancestry groups?

 :::note
-They do not not.
+They do not.
 It is important to keep in mind that human populations are more genetically alike than we are different.
 :::note

 We don’t know whether there is a genetic basis for differences between groups because GWAS variants aren’t necessarily causal.
 Because of this, interpreting differences in genetic associations between groups is incredibly complicated, as associations can appear for a variety of reasons that don’t imply causality.
 Please see our explanation _[“What does it mean for a variant to be associated with a phenotype?
 Are the genetic variants discovered by GWAS “causal”?](background#what-does-it-mean-for-a-variant-to-be-associated-with-a-phenotype-are-the-genetic-variants-discovered-by-gwas-causal)_.